The-OpenROAD-Project/micro2022tutorial/README.md

 ```
 Total power is the most important metric, however you can read more about the other components
 [here](https://blogs.cuit.columbia.edu/zp2130/modeling_power_terminology).
 The power report is
-broken down by class, where `Sequential` represents flip-flops, `Combinational` represents logic
+broken down by group, where `Sequential` represents flip-flops, `Combinational` represents logic
 gates, `Macro` represents macros such as SRAM, and `Pad` represents I/O cells (if any).

 ### Calculating Max Frequency
 To determine maximum frequency, look at `finish__timing__setup__ws` or `finish report_worst_slack`
 value.
-"Slack" is the difference between the constraint (0.46ns) and the actual time.
-Positive slack means
+"Slack" is the difference between the constraint (0.46ns) and the actual signal propagation time.
-the constraint is met ("there is extra slack").
-Negative slack means the constraint is violated.
+Positive slack means the constraint is met ("there is extra slack").
+Negative slack means the
+constraint is violated.

 ```
 ==========================================================================